Janchi Guksu Collagen (Korean Wedding Noodles)

 Noodles & toppings

-• Optional: a spoon of well-fermented kimchi, blanched spinach or carrot, torn perilla leaves
+Optional: kimchi, blanched spinach or carrot, torn perilla leaves

 Collagen finish (choose one)